 Before focusing my work on Product Design, I worked as a Product Manager, and a few years ago as a Consultant.
-I learned to code in 2017 and have been working in freelance since 2016.
+I learned to code in 2017 and have been working as an independent freelancer since 2016.
 Here is a selection of product-related projects from 2016 to 2018.

 A line (now called OFF-WORKS) is a two-sided marketplace that connects companies with a selection of talented freelancers for communication projects.